ushabapat/IAAC/README.md

 argocd app create nginx   --repo https://github.com/ushabapat/IAAC.git   --path nginx-chart   --dest-server https://kubernetes.default.svc   --dest-namespace default --revision master

 Use argocd app sync nginx
 Valiate the sync is successful.
 You can alos validate in the argocd ui to check the details.

+Rollback

+ArgoCD allows you to rollback to any previously synchronized version.

+	1. List the history of deployments:

+argocd app history nginx

+	2. Rollback to a specific version (e.g., nginx-v1):

+argocd app rollback nginx 1

+Automating Versioned Deployments

+In the current workflow :

+	1. Update in the Git repository.

+	2. Uses the ArgoCD CLI or API to update the application path and sync.

+Use argocd app sync nginx
+Valiate the sync is successful.
+You can alos validate in the argocd ui to check the details.